erigontech/erigon/cmd/rpcdaemon/README.md

 Now only these two methods are available.

-### Trace transactions progress

-There are still many open issues with the Erigon tracing routines.
-Please see [this issue](https://github.com/ledgerwatch/erigon/issues/1119#issuecomment-699028019) for the current open / known issues related to tracing.

 ### Clients getting timeout, but server load is low

 In this case: increase default rate-limit -